hunglvosu/hunglvosu.github.io/_pages/about.md

 I will be updating both good news, bad news and all kinds of news.

+ - **[August 2023]** Our paper "Shortcut Partitions in Minor-Free Graphs: Steiner Point Removal, Distance Oracles, Tree Covers, and More" was uploaded to [Arxiv](https://arxiv.org/abs/2308.00555).

  - **[July 2023]** One paper was rejected from FOCS 2023; [three](https://arxiv.org/abs/2306.11226) [other](https://arxiv.org/abs/2306.06215) [papers](https://arxiv.org/abs/2304.07268) were accepted to FOCS 23.

  - **[June 2023]** One paper was rejected from ESA 2023.